 Individual user authorities to the map can be managed by means of the IBM CHGFCNUSG command or CoolSpools' WRKREGFNC.
+The function controlling authority to use a report-to-Excel map is :

+ARIADNE_XLS_MAP_nnnnnnnn_USE

-The function controlling authority to use a report-to-Excel map is where nnnnnnnn is the internal map identifier, which is displayed by DSPRPTXL.
+where nnnnnnn is the internal map identifier, which is displayed by DSPRPTXL.

-ARIADNE_XLS_MAP_nnnnnnnnnn_USE

-map are permitted to use it when converting a

-spooled file to Excel.

-map are not permitted to use it when converting a

-spooled file to Excel.
+ALLOWED By default, users other than the user creating the map are permitted to use it when converting a spooled file to Excel.
+DENIED Specify that the user creating the map is not permitted to use it when converting a spooled file to Excel.